 Religious Education is the "core of the core curriculum" in a Catholic school (Pope St John Paul II).
 Placing RE at the core of the curriculum in Catholic schools helps the school to fulfil its mission to educate the whole person in discerning the meaning of their existence, since "Religious Education is concerned not only with intellectual knowledge but also includes emotional and affective learning.
 It is in the mystery of the Word made flesh that the mystery of what it is to be human truly becomes clear.
 Without religious education, pupils would be deprived of an essential element of their formation and personal development, which helps them attain a vital harmony between faith and culture."
 (Religious Education curriculum Directory p4).
 Furthermore, religiously literate children and young people are able to engage in a fully informed critique of all knowledge, "leading, for example, to an understanding of the relationship between science and religion or history, and between theology, sport and the human body."
 (Religious Education Curriculum Directory p4).

+Course Content

 The Religious Studies course will be split into 2 papers:

-• Paper One - Catholic Christianity
+Paper One - Catholic Christianity

 Our GCSE enables you to focus in depth on the Catholic faith, by looking at beliefs, teachings, practices, sources of authority and forms of expression within Catholic Christianity.
-Students will explore six key doctrines of the Church: Creation, Incarnation, Trinity, Redemption, Church and the Kingdom of God and finally, Eschatology.
+Students will explore 4 key doctrines of the Church: beliefs and teachings, practices, sources of wisdom and authority and forms of expression and ways of life.
 Students also explore the basis of these beliefs in scripture and their expression both in the visual arts and in the increasing agency of the Church in tackling global concerns about the environment.
 Catholic Christianity will be studied in the context of Christianity as a whole, and common and divergent views within Catholic Christianity will be included throughout.

 Paper Two - Perspectives on faith

 Students will broaden their understanding of religion by studying the beliefs and practices of another major world faith, Judaism.
 Students will explore the key beliefs, teachings and religious practices of Judaism.

-There is also the opportunity to explore two contemporary ethical issues; Peace and Conflict, and Religion, Relationships and Families.
+There is also the opportunity to explore two contemporary ethical issues; Philosophy of Religion and Religion, Relationships and Families.
 In studying these ethical themes, students will consider different religious, philosophical and ethical arguments and their impact and influence in the modern world.
 Students will become aware of the Christian viewpoints to these issues alongside non-religious viewpoints.

+Assessment

 Paper 1 - Catholic Christianity- 50% of GCSE

 Paper 2 - Perspectives on Faith- 50% of GCSE

+GCSE English Language

+Examination Board - Edexcel

+Why study GCSE English Language?